 Golfing Communities near The Club at Crested Butte

 Two miles south of Crested Butte, the golfing communities of Skyland and Buckhorn Ranch are located in an expansive meadow at the base of the mountain.
 The Skyland neighborhood in intertwined with The Club at Crested Butte.
 The Club offers over 160 acres of pristine wilderness.
 A tranquil and luxurious setting of mountain views, trout filled lakes and aspen groves host some of the finest homes in the valley.
-Skyland is a luxurious subdivision that surrounds the Robert Trent Jones II Championship Gold Course.
+Skyland is a luxurious subdivision that surrounds the Robert Trent Jones II Championship Golf Course.
 Owners in the golfing communities are not required to be members of The Club, but many residents choose to enjoy the extensive benefits of membership.
 Golf, tennis, fine dining and the use of a premier aquatics and fitness center are just some of the amenities offered to Club Members.
 The Club at Crested Butte also has a premier ski in/ski out facility, SlopeSide, located at Crested Butte Mountain Resort.
 Buckhorn Ranch is set further back from the highway, south and east of Skyland.
 Buckhorn Ranch is home to Crested Butte’s only small private air strip.
-This

 The homes in Buckhorn Ranch, Skyland, Skyland River neighborhood, River Green, Silver Sage Larkspur, and Club at Crested Butte communities consist of beautiful mountain lodge architecture.
 Stunning single family homes and condominiums make up the Skyland neighborhood.
 Residents love the amenities of The Club, the close proximity to town and the quiet neighborhood in a true mountain setting.